phyloverse/phyloverse.github.io/index.md

 ---
 ![rockclimb](images/rock-bw.png)

-I am an evolutionary ecologist interested in understanding how ecological and evolutionary processes jointly shape species geographical distributions and community structure, in an era of global change.

-I use a combination of experimental evolution, field work, and data synthesis approaches to test how the interaction between population genetics and ecology scales up to govern: (1) limits and changes to species distributions; (2) spatio-temporal patterns of species coexistence; (3) and evolutionary responses to warming in ecological communities.
-My research integrates themes and frameworks from evolutionary biology, population ecology, and community ecology.

-I am currently a Faculty of Arts & Sciences Postdoctoral Fellow with [Megan Frederickson](http://mutualism.ca/) at the Department of Ecology and Evolutionary Biology, University of Toronto.
-I completed my PhD with [Amy Angert](https://angert.github.io) at the Biodiversity Research Centre, University of British Columbia.
-I did my undergraduate research with [Ally Phillimore](http://phillimore.bio.ed.ac.uk/home) at the Institute of Evolutionary Biology, University of Edinburgh.
+I am an evolutionary botanist from the Global South interested in the systematics, biogeography, and evolutionary history of Neotropical epiphytic, hemiepiphytic, and arboreal plants.
+In my PhD under Dr. Kenneth Sytsma's supervision at the University of Wisconsin-Madison, I study the evolution of floral characters in Moraceae and the systematics/hybridization/taxonomy of Ficus sect.
+Americanae from phylogenetic and geometric morphometric approaches.

+I am currently a Ph.D. candidate with [Kenneth J. Sytsma](https://archive.botany.wisc.edu/ksytsma/sytsmalab/SytsmaLab/Welcome.html) at the Department of Botany, University of Wisconsin-Madison.
 &nbsp;

 &nbsp;